Business VoIP Providers: What Actually Works and What Doesn't

 Bottom Line Recommendations

-If you just need basic calling: Ooma Office at $24.95/month (Pro plan) or Zoom Phone at $15/month works if you already use Zoom.
-No contracts with Ooma.
+If you just need basic calling: Zoom Phone at $15/month if you're already in that ecosystem.
+Ooma if you want no contracts and no drama.

-Skip Vonage unless you need custom API development and can stomach the hidden fees.
-Skip 8x8 unless international calling justifies the opaque pricing process.
+Skip Vonage unless API development is literally your reason.
+Skip 8x8 unless international calling justifies working through their pricing process twice.

 Questions to Ask Before Buying